KaitodotWav/Schwi-Bot/README.md

 a faster, less buggy and improved discord bot

+-- Slow coding process --

+unfortunately my laptop broke
+so im just using my phone to code the bot im so limited on what things i can do i cannot debug the bot easily making the coding process really slow

 -------------------------------------------------------
 Branches:
-My laptop is broken due to this reason i cannot delete unused branches on my repo so i have alot of them
-PAIN
-ill delete them if i can for now just deal with them

---Main = main release and being used by the Schwi bot
+--Main = Main release and being used by the Schwi bot

---Pub = beta release and being used by Poyoyo bot
+--Beta = Experimental release and being used by Poyoyo bot